The Wolves of Willoughby Chase: Characters

-Sylvia is quieter and more polite and ladylike than her cousin, but she likes to have fun and is a skilled needleworker.
-For her, everything at Willoughby Chase is extravagant and royal.
+Sylvia is Bonnie's cousin who is coming to stay with her while Bonnie's parents are away on an extended journey.
+Quiet, reflective, polite, and ladylike, she is willing to step out of her comfort zone to please others.
+She is also a skilled needleworker.
+For her, everything at Willoughby Chase estate is extravagant and royal.
 Despite her sheltered life, she is eager to share Bonnie's adventures.
 She has fair blond hair and is very delicate, both of build and constitution, so her health fails under the harshness of Mrs Brisket's orphanage.
+Sylvia's is a cousin to Bonnie and niece of both Sir Willoughby and Aunt Jane, but her parents are never mentioned in the book.